 How does a Waiter from one of the flattest states in the U.S. become a high-altitude Mountaineer?
 Self-belief and commitment to a dream.
-I am just a regular guy who is allowing my adventurous spirit to play out.
-At the age of 24, I traveled to Africa and decided to climb the highest mountain on the continent.
-This was my first high-altitude mountaineering experience and I fell in love with the challenge.
-From then on, I have fully committed to pushing my physical and mental limits in some of the most dangerous environments to complete the “Seven Summits.”
+I am just a regular guy allowing my adventurous spirit to play out.
+Three years ago, I traveled to Africa and decided to climb the highest mountain on the continent.
+This was my first high altitude mountaineering experience and I fell in love with the challenge.
+From then on, I have fully committed to pushing my physical and mental limits in some of the most dangerous environments.

 What Motivates Me?